Duration: | 10 Day(s) - 9 Night(s) |

 Day 3: Yerevan / Ashtarak / Fortress of Amberd / Hovanavank

-In the morning after breakfast drive to Aragatsotn region.
+In the morning after breakfast drive to the Aragatsotn region.
 Visit the smallest pan-Armenian church Karmravour (7th c.) in Ashtarak - one of the most ancient Armenian cities.
-Drive to the Fortress of Amberd* (9th c.), stands halfway up Mt.
-Aragats, at the height of 2300m.
+Drive to the Fortress of Amberd* (9th c.), which stands halfway up Mt.
+Aragats, at 2300m.
 The fortress stands on a rocky cape.
-Visit Hovanavank Monastery - built in 12-13th centuries.
+Visit Hovanavank Monastery, which was built in the 12th and 13th centuries.
 Drive back to Yerevan.
 Overnight at the hotel in Yerevan.

 Day 4: Yerevan / Khor Virap / Noravank / Yerevan